matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### Code in C very complicated

-- The Java NET library which manages complexity assures that you neither know nor care how exactly the contents of url are obtained.
+- The Java NET library which manages complexity assures that you neither know nor care how exactly the contents of url are obtained

 ### The principle of least knowledge

 - Design guideline for developing software, particularly object-oriented programs.
-Specify case of loose coupling.
+Specify case of loose coupling
 - Each unit should have only limited knowledge about other units; only unit closely related to current unit
 - Each unit should only talk to its friends
 - Only talk to your immediate friends